ingenerator/behat-tableassert/README.md

   headings or other irrelevant presentational content - you can mark them up like this `<tr data-behat-table="ignore">` and the parser will act as though they don't exist.

+> If you want to prefix the visible text in some table cells - for example when you have columns that would be visually different to a human but need to be marked in some way for your feature file - you can do this with a data attribute. `<td data-behat-table-prefix="Times - ">Before</td>` will be parsed as `Times - Before`.

 ```php
 use \Ingenerator\BehatTableAssert\TableParser\HTMLTable;